Knexischief/Airbyte-Metabase/README.md

 * Open your docker
 * In the left navigation bar, click **Extensions**
 * Search and download PGAdmin4
-* Open PGAdmin4 and create your first server with these details;
+* Open PGAdmin4 and create your first server with the ff details;
 * Right click on server
 * Register
 * Server
-* Under General just give any name you want to use for your server
+* Under General just give any name you want to use as your server
 * Under connections, use the details below and save.
 ```
 Name = postgres